hitvisc/hitvisc/TUTORIAL-en.md

 ### Adding resources

-The addition of computing nodes is available for shared and private resources.
+The addition of computing nodes is available.
+A new computing node is added with type "private".
+If needed, the type of the node can be changed on page "Resources-Private".
 When you click the "Add" button in the corresponding resource section, a pop-up window provides instructions on how to connect a new computing node.

 ![image](https://github.com/user-attachments/assets/5b11a24d-5b71-42f7-abe7-80e487380a15)